 The Skagit County 4-H programs are delivered by the WSU 4-H Program Coordinator.
 The 4-H volunteers are dedicated, caring adults who work in cooperation with the county extension office.

 What is 4-H?

-4-H is the youth development education program of Washington State University Extension, which is conducted jointly by the U.S. Department of Agriculture, your state land grant university (WSU) and Skagit County.
+The curriculum is science-based and developed at our nation’s land-grant universities.
+4-H programs are delivered by Washington State University educators in every county alongside 10,000 caring adult volunteers.
 Today 4-H is everywhere–in cities, suburbs, small towns, and rural communities.
 In the 21st century, 4-H serves a broad clientele with expanded program using a variety of ways to “learn by doing.”